jamesmontemagno/Xamarin.Plugins/DeviceInfo/Common/DeviceInfoPlugin/component/Details.md

 # Device Info Plugin Details

+Receive information about the device that you are using from a cross-platform API for Xamarin.iOS, Xamarin.Android, Windows Phone, and Windows

+### Features
+* Model
+* Operating System
+* Version
+* Id
-Receive information about the device that you are using.
-Properties such as Model, Operatin System, Version, Id, and even the ability to generate a unique Id for your application based off of these properties.
+* Generate a unique Id for your application based off of these properties.

+Works completely from shared code or PCL projects.